sigasi/sigasi_insights/manual/graphics.md

 *Grouped*

 The same can be done for wires by using `wire` instead of `block`.
-It is impossible to directly group ports, but grouped ports are created when you group wires into a bus.
+Ports can be grouped by grouping the wires attached to the ports into a bus.

 ### Configuration
 The syntax for a configuration block is as follows: